Adelina Patti: Vocal development

 Adelina Patti made her operatic debut at age 16 on 24 November 1859 in the title role of Donizetti's Lucia di Lammermoor at the Academy of Music, New York.
 On 24 August 1860, she and Emma Albani were soloists in the world premiere of Charles Wugk Sabatier's Cantata in Montreal which was performed in honour of the visit of the Prince of Wales.
-In 1861, at the age of 18, she was invited to Covent Garden, to execute the role of Amina in Bellini's La sonnambula.
+In 1861, at the age of 18, she was invited to Covent Garden, to perform the role of Amina in Bellini's La sonnambula.
 She had such remarkable success at Covent Garden that season, she bought a house in Clapham and, using London as a base, went on to conquer the European continent, performing Amina in Paris and Vienna in subsequent years with equal success.

 During an 1862 American tour, she sang John Howard Payne's song "Home!
 Sweet Home!" at the White House for President Abraham Lincoln and wife, Mary Todd Lincoln.
 The Lincolns were mourning the death of their son Willie, who had died of typhoid.
 Moved to tears, the Lincolns requested an encore of the song.
 Henceforth, it would become associated with Adelina Patti, and she performed it many times as a bonus item at the end of recitals and concerts.

 Patti's career was one of success after success.
 She sang not only in England and the United States, but also as far afield in mainland Europe as Russia, and in South America as well, inspiring audience frenzy and critical superlatives wherever she went.
 Her girlish good looks gave her an appealing stage presence, which added to her celebrity status.

 In 1869-1870 she engaged in tours through the Europe and Russia.
 Concerts in Moscow and Saint Petersburg were very successful and Patti repeated her Russian trips throughout the 1870s.
 In Russia, she made highly prolific friendships with the top eschelons of Russian aristocracy, musicians, writers and intellectuals such Pyotr Ilyich Tchaikovsky, Anton Rubinstein, Alexander Serov and Vladimir Stasov.
 In St. Petersburg, during seasons 1874-75s, Patti met Ernesto Nicolini (in future her second husband) for the first time.
 At that time she also became acquainted with prominent Russian historian Dmitry Ilovaysky and with his family.
 This friendship was to last for decades and Ilovaysky's cousin Stepan, the stalmeister of Tsar Alexander III even travelled to Wales to meet Adelina during the first half of the 1880s.
 Patti was also a teacher of Ilovaysky's daughter Varvara.